By Arwa Lodhi

 3. Replace or fix anything that is broken or needs repair

 Mold is highly toxic, so all black spots should be cleaned and treated with an anti-mold paint.
-But beware also of cracked glass, broken mirrors, chipped furnitures, scratched walls, etc–our homes are a reflection of ourselves, and if we let our homes go, the next logical step is to stop caring about our physical bodies, too!
+But beware also of cracked glass, broken mirrors, chipped furniture, scratched walls, or peeling paint – this sends out a signal of disrepair and a lack of care.

 4. Clear clutter